 Q: Are there any requirements for boarding at Sayrebrook?

 A: Yes!
 All pets must have current vaccines.
-For dogs, this means the DAPP, Rabies, Bordetella, and Influenza vaccines must all be up-to-date.
+For dogs, this means the DAPP, Rabies, Bordetella, and Bivalent Influenza vaccines must all be up-to-date.
 All cats must be up-to-date with their Rabies and FVRCP vaccines.
-If your pet has never received the required vaccinations before, then the vaccines must be administered at least 2 weeks prior to boarding in order for your pet’s vaccines to be effective—no exceptions.
-Fleas/Tick Prevention: We do our very best to control fleas and ticks at our facility.
+If your pet has never received the required vaccinations before, then the vaccines must be administered and series completed at least 2 weeks prior to boarding in order for your pet’s vaccines to be effective—no exceptions.
+Flea/Tick Prevention is required during your pet’s stay with us.
+We do our very best to control fleas and ticks at our facility.
 We have a professional company treating our facility for fleas and ticks.
 Animals will be checked for fleas/ticks on arrival.
 If they are found, we will administer appropriate prevention and you will be responsible for the charges.
 It is your responsibility to check your pet prior to taking your pet home.
 We are not responsible for fleas/ticks found after your pet has left the boarding facility.
-We encourage you to apply/administer long acting flea/tick prevention at least 2 days prior to boarding to help prevent additional charges related to flea/tick control.
+For best protection, long acting flea/tick prevention should be applied/administered at least 3 days prior to boarding to help prevent additional charges related to flea/tick control.
 We will also ask you to provide us with the type and date of last application of the flea/tick prevention you use, so we can make the best decision regarding your pet’s care/retreatment if fleas/ticks are found while in our care.

 Q: Should I bring my pet’s medication?

 A: Yes, be sure to bring your pet’s medication in the original, labeled prescription bottle and/or container you received it in.
 Our technicians here at Sayrebrook Veterinary Hospital will take care of administering the medication to your pet for a small fee of $2.75 per administration.

 Q: Can I bring towels/bedding/toys for my pet?